Civil War in South Sudan

 Protracted civil war in South Sudan stemming from political and ethnic divisions

 Tens of thousands of people have been killed and more than 1.6 million have been internally displaced since civil war broke out in South Sudan in December 2013.
-Under the threat of international sanctions and following several rounds of negotiations supported by the Intergovernmental Authority on Development (IGAD), President Salva Kiir signed a peace agreement with rebel leader and former Vice President Riek Machar on August 26.
+Under the threat of international sanctions and following several rounds of negotiations supported by the Intergovernmental Authority on Development (IGAD), President Salva Kiir signed a peace agreement with rebel leader and former Vice President Riek Machar on August 26, 2015.
+As the first step toward ending the civil war, Machar returned to Juba on April 26, 2016 and was sworn in as vice president, after spending more than two years outside of the country.

-The latest deal remains fragile, as clashes continue and both sides have blamed the other for violating the cease-fire.
+It remains to be seen whether the peace deal will hold and the transitional government will take shape.
+After signing the agreement in August, 2015, violence continued and both sides to the conflict blamed the other for violating the cease-fire.
 After the leaders failed to reach an agreement by the deadline in March 2015, South Sudanese lawmakers again postponed elections and extended President Kiir’s term; elections are now slated for 2018.
 The peace talks, which began in January 2014, have resulted in several agreements, but both parties to the conflict and other splintering factions repeatedly violate the cease-fires.

-Ignited by a political struggle between Salva Kiir and Riek Machar, violence erupted between presidential guard soldiers in December 2013 and immediately took on an ethnic character.
+Ignited by a political struggle between Salva Kiir and Riek Machar that led to the Machar's removal from as vice president, violence erupted between presidential guard soldiers in December 2013 and immediately took on an ethnic character.
 Soldiers from the Dinka ethnic group, one of the two largest ethnic groups in South Sudan, aligned with President Kiir and those from the Nuer ethnic group, the other largest ethnic group, supported Riek Machar.
 In the midst of chaos, President Kiir announced that Machar had attempted a coup and violence spread quickly to Jonglei, Upper Nile, and Unity states.
 Since the outbreak of conflict, armed groups have targeted civilians along ethnic lines, committed rape and sexual violence, destroyed property and looted villages, and recruited children into their ranks.

 Violence has prevented farmers from planting or harvesting crops, causing food shortages nationwide.
 In July 2014, the UN Security Council declared South Sudan’s food crisis the worst in the world.
 It warned that some four million people—a third of South Sudan’s population—could be affected and up to fifty thousand children could die of hunger.